Hermann Graf: War against the Soviet Union

 As the German ground forces advanced across Ukraine in August and September, the air units of JG 52 kept pace – constantly moving on to forward airbases.
 The Gruppe was involved in providing cover for the southern crossings over the Dnieper, the capture of Poltava, the First Battle of Kharkov and then crossing the Perekop isthmus into the Crimea.
 They often flew three or four missions a day when weather permitted.
 By the end of October Graf was mastering his flying technique, becoming adept at low-level flying, and had achieved 20 victories.
 The rains arrived in November, turning the airfields to mud and limiting air operations and the number of serviceable aircraft.
 Graf's unit was moved forward to Taganrog to support the battle for Rostov.
 Once the snow arrived, freezing the ground, operations picked up again.
 In heavy combat over and around the see-saw battle, (Note: During December against the Soviet airforces covering South and Southwest Fronts the Luftwaffe claimed 135 enemy aircraft downed for only one operational loss of their own (III./JG 52 claiming 90 of those).
 By contrast, the records for VVS-Southern Front show 44 aircraft lost against 38 victories from 1 to 22 Dec.)
 Graf had doubled his score to 42 by the end of 1941, making him one of the Gruppe’s leading pilots.
 On New Year's Day 1942, III./JG 52 was transferred to the relative comfort of the large Kharkov-Rogan airfield, with its closed hangars.
 The blizzard conditions (often getting down to −20 °C overnight) made flying virtually impossible.
-On 24 January, Graf was awarded the Knight's Cross of the Iron Cross for his victories to date.
+On 24 January, Graf was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his victories to date.
 Soon after, he was sent on rotation back home on leave.
 Within a month, his regular wingman, Steinbatz, was also awarded the Knight's Cross for a similar score.

 Returning to his unit in mid-March, he soon achieved his 50th victory.
-On 23 March, he was promoted to Staffelkapitän (squadron leader) of 9./JG 52 after his predecessor was shot down behind enemy lines and taken prisoner.
+On 23 March, Graf was officially appointed Staffelkapitän (squadron leader) of 9./JG 52, succeeding Hauptmann Franz Hörnig.
+He had already unofficially led the Staffel until late February when he went on home leave following his Knight's Cross presentation.
+During his absence, Oberleutnant Kurt Schade led 9./JG 52.
+On 23 March, Schade was shot down behind enemy lines and taken prisoner.
 The rains returned in April, bringing the muds of the rasputitsa.
 Aerial activity virtually stopped as both sides took the opportunity to regroup.